 Debby’s artistic practice includes an attention to story, in particular trauma narratives; objects, in relation to the moving body; and the liminal state between the conscious-unconscious.
 Since 2001, Debby has created eight full-evening programs and numerous shorter works with NAKA that have been presented nationally and internationally.
 Debby has also performed with Dandelion Dancetheater, June Watanabe in Company, ZACCHO Dance Theater, the Dance Brigade, and Somei Yoshino Taiko Ensemble.
 She has traveled to Cuba to share Obon Festival folk dances and music, and to conduct oral histories of the Japanese Diaspora in Cuba.
 Debby has been an artist-in-residence at the Djerassi Resident Artists Program, an Irvine Fellow at Montalvo’s Lucas Artists Residency Program, and a recipient of an ACTA Apprenticeship to study Taiko with Jimi Nakagawa.
 She is the recipient of the 2014 The Della Davidson Prize.

 I facilitate collaborative creation processes to manifest performances that evoke an emotional, kinesthetic response.
 I am a lover of stories hidden beneath the surface because the blurry, unformed, whispered ones are the ones that need to be told.
 I am interested in practices that unearth the stories that reside in objects, images, the moving body, dreams.
-I want to feel the shape of what is hidden, hold it patiently to allow it the spaciousness to breathe.

 I look critically at systems of power and how they have become invisible, normalized.
 How does the practice of humility influence the relationships we cultivate?
 How can a performance change the lens through which we witness a story?
 How is a kinetic body shaped by our experiences, relationships and the power structures we live in?
 Working with dreams, the unconscious, improvisation and intuition as sources, I collide wordscapes, movement and ordinary objects used in unusual ways to sculpt space and welcome the viewer into our world.
 Creating and witnessing art strengthens our relationships to one another, giving birth to a rich potentiality where the impossible becomes conceivable.